Last Updated on June 8, 2023 by The Noms

 We love to add basil syrup to a number of cocktails like our Peach and Basil Bourbon Shrub Cocktail and our Peach and Basil Moscow Mule.
 Here is our basil simple syrup recipe for you, give it a try and let us know what you think!

-We are lucky enough to have our own little herb garden in our backyard where we grow a whole bunch of fresh herbs that we use in cooking and drink making.
+We are lucky enough to have our own little herb garden (we call it the cocktail garden!) in our backyard where we grow a whole bunch of fresh herbs that we use in cooking and drink making.
 One of the easiest herbs to grow is basil, and it does really well in a pot, too.
 This makes it perfect for use in the kitchen as you can keep a small pot handy!

 Can Simple Syrups go bad?